 Safeway is an innovative system protecting drivers from stealing, assault, and stowaway passengers created by Sternkraft.
 When they approached BinarApps, the project was still in the early stages of development.
 We managed to implement prioritization techniques and define MVP in a series of workshops during which we considered possible scenarios, routes, sensors obtained data and system reactions.
 We set milestones for the next four months, and by working in 2-weeks long sprints, we managed to adjust changes in the hardware.
 As a result, we could quickly prepare the demo of the product for potential investors.

 Where on the project road map is MVP in agile management?

 The whole product usually requires months of development to be completed.
 Creating a minimum viable product is your starting point in MVP agile product management.
 This development strategy is an iterative process.
 It will allow your team to verify product assumptions and see how users respond to the core functionality of your app at an early stage of the development process.
-As it is a build-measure-learn technique, MVP is something to begin with and indicate further steps on the project road map.
+As it is a build-measure-learn technique, MVP is something, to begin with, and indicates further steps on the project road map.